CIMAC-CIDC/cidc-cli/README.md

 ~~~

 ### Running command line tool

-If you installed the package using pip, the cli should be runnable with the command `cidc-cli`.

-If you installed the dependencies, navigate to the `cli` directory (which is located in the root directory) and run:
+Navigate to the `cli` directory (which is located in the root directory) and run:

 ~~~
 bash cli.sh